-The Vancouver International Film Festival is a movie festival based out of the Vancity Theatre that takes place from late September until early October.
+The Vancouver International Film Festival (VIFF) is a movie festival that takes place from late September until early October at the Vancity Theatre.

 Vancouver Film Festival

 The Vancouver International Film Festival is one of the largest film festivals in North America.
-It typically features more than 300 films and as many as 100,000 people attend it each year.
+It features as many as 300 screenings, and up to 100,000 people or more attend it each year.

 The festival showcases internationally-acclaimed and award-winning films as well as lesser known movies.
 It also boasts the largest selection of Asian-produced films of any festival outside of Asia, and one of the largest collections of Canadian-made productions anywhere.

-Many of the films at the Vancouver International Film Festival are in English, but a significant number are also in other languages with English subtitles.
-Films from over 70 different countries typically participate and all in their original soundtracks and languages.
+Many of the films at the Vancouver International Film Festival are in English, but a significant number are also in a foreign language with English subtitles.
+There are typically films from as many as 70 or more countries, and all in their original languages.

-2023 marks the 42nd anniversary of the Vancouver International Film Festival.
-Every genre of film is featured most years including action movies, comedies, dramas, documentaries, science fiction films, horror movies and more.
+2025 marks the 44th anniversary of the Vancouver International Film Festival.
+Featured genres include action movies, comedies, dramas, documentaries, science fiction, horror and more.

 Festival Films

 Admission prices at the Vancouver International Film Festival vary depending on your age and the type of event.
-2023 prices are below.
-For regular screenings, prices range from $10 to $15.
+For an idea on what pricing could be like in 2025, see last year’s prices below.
+For regular screenings, prices ranged from $14 to $19.

-(Note: Prices and other details are subject to change.)
+(Note: Prices and other details were subject to change.)

 Ticket Packs and Festival Passes

 For movie lovers planning to attend multiple film screenings, ticket packs and festival passes are a good way to save money.
-Below were the regular rates for multi-ticket packages in 2022.
+Below were the regular rates for some of the multi-ticket packages last year.

 Note: All ticket packs and passes are subject to availability, so admission to all shows isn’t guaranteed in all cases.